maurisaavedra-storyfeed/storyfeed-saavedra/README.md

 New and improvements in 3.7.3
 - New Rss for categories working for the mailchimp newsletter.
+- Added Media:Content for showing images in mailchimp.

 New and improvements in 3.7.1
 - Another bottom desing in mobile.